NumForm: numeral form

 NUM

-350 sl-pos/NUM tokens (100% of all NUM
+350 sl-pos/NUM tokens (100% of all NUM tokens) have a non-empty value of NumForm.

-co-occurred: NumType=Card (349; 100%), Number=Plur (201; 57%), Case=Acc (177; 51%).
+The most frequent other feature values with which NUM and NumForm co-occurred: NumType=Card (349; 100%), Number=Plur (201; 57%), Case=Acc (177; 51%).

-): eno, dva, en, ena, tri, dvajset, pet, tisoč, dve, enega
+Word(350; 100% of non-emptyNumForm): eno, dva, en, ena, tri, dvajset, pet, tisoč, dve, enega

-.
-100% lemmas (47) occur only with one value of NumForm
+NumForm seems to be lexical feature of NUM.
+100% lemmas (47) occur only with one value of NumForm.

 Relations with Agreement in NumForm

-The 10 most frequent relations where parent and child node agree in NumForm
+The 10 most frequent relations where parent and child node agree in NumForm:

 NUM –[flat]–> NUM (33; 100%),